gertjan123/Met4FoF-redundancy/docs/index.rst

 MF-red is written in Python 3.

 .. toctree::
    :maxdepth: 1
    :caption: Getting started:

-   Please download the Python code and use the functions that may be useful for you.
-The top level function have their own *test* functions illustrating their usage.

 .. toctree::
    :maxdepth: 1
    :caption: Contents:

 Indices and tables
 ==================